chaos-adept/python-android-autotests/README.md

 - add missing code construction for verifying
 - generate correct java-file, which can be compiled and executed
 - run a generated class on test-cases, test-cases can be presented as text files or by other suitable forms

-- check that it faces limites of memory and time execution?
+Non-functional
-- cool feature index diff with author solution?
+- check that it faces limites of memory and time execution